rpm-software-management/dnf/doc/command_ref.rst

 ``-q, --quiet``
     In combination with a non-interactive command, shows just the relevant content.
 Suppresses messages notifying about the current state or actions of DNF.
+    -qq More quiet output, suppress the list of installed or removed packages.

 ``-R <minutes>, --randomwait=<minutes>``
     Maximum command wait time.